Caring and Advancing Resident Education

 - Durham Bulls baseball games

-- Two hours to the mountains, two hours to the beach
+- Two hours to the mountains, 2.5 hours to the beach

 - Outlet mall (25 minutes away)